To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Methodology

-This anchoring is \emph{asymmetric} by design: it evaluates which guideline drives the LLM to better align with the construct as instantiated by $G^\star$.
-Using a single anchor avoids moving the target when comparing guidelines.
-In practice, we designate the iteratively refined guidelines as $G^\star$, treating it as the canonical construct definition.
-This choice is motivated by the annotation science literature, which establishes that iterative refinement converges toward more consistent interpretations \citep{lee_common_2023}.
+This anchoring is asymmetric by design: it evaluates which guideline drives the LLM closer to the construct under $G^\star$.
+In practice, we designate the iteratively refined guidelines as $G^\star$, treating them as the canonical construct definition following annotation science showing that iterative refinement converges toward more consistent interpretations \citep{lee_common_2023}.
 The contrast then evaluates whether one-shot guidelines can achieve comparable alignment with this established standard.
-Interpretation uses \eqref{eq:diff-id-bias}: improvements in $\widehat A_R^{[G^\star]}$ reflect truth-level gains \emph{net of} any change in co-labeling covariance with the anchored reference.
-We expect that refined guidelines ($G_1$) clarify the annotation criteria more clearly compared with the base guidelines ($G_0$), which plausibly decrease the probability of LLM and human reference both being wrong, so $J(c_1)-J(c_0)\le 0$ is plausible.
-In this case, $\Delta^{(G)}$ is conservative as it underestimates the improvement in $A_T$.
+Interpretation follows Equation~\eqref{eq:diff-id-bias}: improvements in $R(G\,;\,G^\star)$ reflect truth-level gains \emph{net of} any change in co-labeling covariance with the anchored reference.
+We expect that refined guidelines ($G_1$) are clearer about the annotation criteria compared to the base guidelines ($G_0$), which plausibly decreases the probability of LLM and human reference both being wrong, so $J(c_1)-J(c_0)\le 0$ is reasonable.
+Here, $\Delta^{(G)}$ is conservative as it underestimates the improvement in $T$.

-\emph{(ii) Human procedure selection via internal consistency.} For a fixed $G^\star$, let $\widehat{\mathrm{IAA}}(r^{(G^\star,H)})$ denote within-procedure inter-annotator agreement (IAA) on $D$ (e.g., Krippendorff's $\alpha$ or mean Cohen's $\kappa$ over annotator pairs).
-We define
+\emph{(ii) Human procedure selection via internal consistency.} For a fixed $G^\star$, let $\mathrm{IAA}(H)$ denote within-procedure inter-annotator agreement computed on the annotated sample (e.g., Krippendorff's $\alpha$ or mean Cohen's $\kappa$ over annotator pairs).
+We define:

-Under standard reliability assumptions (symmetric $K$-class noise and conditionally independent annotator errors within a procedure), higher IAA implies a lower per-annotator error rate $e$ and, consequently, a more accurate reference aggregate \citep{krippendorff_reliability_2004}.\footnote{Since $a = (1-e) - e/(K-1)$ from Assumption \ref{assum:sln}, lower $e$ yields a larger identification slope, making observed LLM-reference contrasts more faithful to truth-level contrasts.} This means a larger identification slope for $H$ and a reference that is more closely aligned with the unobserved truth.
-Intuitively, if annotators using $(G^\star,H)$ agree more with each other, then their aggregation better approximates $y$, making observed LLM–reference contrasts more faithful to truth-level contrasts.
+Under Assumption \ref{assum:sln}, higher IAA implies a lower per-annotator error rate $e$, which yields a more accurate reference aggregate \citep{krippendorff_reliability_2004}.\footnote{Since $a = (1-e) - e/(K-1)$ from Assumption~\ref{assum:sln}, lower $e$ yields a larger identification slope, making observed LLM-reference contrasts more faithful to truth-level contrasts.} Intuitively, when annotators using $(G^\star,H)$ agree more with one another, their majority-vote aggregation better approximates $y$, making the observed reference agreement contrasts better reflect actual reductions in measurement error.